Placement Procedures

 Has the math sequence changed?

 YES!
-All students will be eligible to enroll in a transfer-level math course in their first semester, though some may be required to take a co-requisite support course.
+All students will be eligible to enroll in a transfer-level math course their first semester, though some may be required to take a co-requisite support course.

 If you are eligible for...
 You are also eligible for...
 Provided...